Elvric/ClassNotes/Fall2018/ECSE420.md

 ### Wait free snapshot
 The idea is to include a scan along with any update that we do.
 A scans once, then looks at B scan realise the the B row was updated, then if we collect again and B is updated again that means that the second write happened during A scan so we can update that cell to the new value in A scan.
+The idea is that every writter takes a snapshot of the array before writting.

 #### Observations
 We have unbounded counters which could cause overflow.